 The new organization will facilitate the sustained growth of connected objects through trusted connectivity which offers protection for service provider assets, device data and end user privacy.

-Remy Cricco, Chairman of Trusted Connectivity Alliance, comments: “SIM technology use cases are expanding rapidly in line with ubiquitous global connectivity.
+Remy Cricco, Chairman of Trusted Connectivity Alliance, comments: “SIM technology Applications are expanding rapidly in line with ubiquitous global connectivity.
 As a result, the number of devices, applications and stakeholders engaging within the SIM ecosystem, previously considered the domain of SIM card manufacturers and mobile network operators, has broadened in recent years.

 “SIMalliance has played a crucial role in facilitating and accelerating delivery of secure global services, through the development, enhancement and clarification of specifications and its work to promote a standardized security infrastructure.
 Among its many achievements, it established the first API for Android apps to communicate with the SIM or Secure Element and execute security services.
 Its development work on a technical specification for GSMA has been critical in allowing mobile network operators to load connectivity profiles in an eSIM.
 It also played a significant role in supporting the maintenance of the hardware SIM in 5G, by educating on the importance of security for networks and users.
 Most recently, it has been working with GSMA to specify a common API and define a standardized way for the SIM to be leveraged to securely perform mutual authentication between IoT device applications and the cloud.”